Feminist political theory: Background and Origins of Feminist Political Theory

+More recent movements include the MeToo movement which demonstrated how feminist political theory continues to influence activism.
+This specific movement represented how harassment aren't isolated incidents but rather the consequence of the current political structures that allow these injustices to occur.

 Feminist political theory is not just about women or gender.
 There are no strict necessary and sufficient conditions for being ‘feminist’, due both to the nature of categories and to the myriad developments, orientations and approaches within feminism.
 Although understanding and analyzing the political effects of gendered contexts is an important field of feminist political theory, feminist theory, and hence feminist political theory, is about more than gender.
-Feminist political theorists are found throughout the academy, in departments of political science, history, women’s studies, sociology, geography, anthropology, religion, and philosophy.
+Feminist political theorists are found throughout the academy, in departments of political science, history, women's studies, sociology, geography, anthropology, religion, and philosophy.

 Feminist political theory encompasses a broad scope of approaches.
 It overlaps with related areas including feminist jurisprudence/feminist legal theory; feminist political philosophy; ecological feminism; female-centered empirical research in political science; and feminist research methods (feminist method) for use in political science the social sciences.

 What frequently distinguishes feminist political theory from feminism broadly is the specific examination of the state and its role in the reproduction or redressing of gender inequality.
 In addition to being broad and multidisciplinary, the field is relatively new, inherently innovative, and still expanding; the Stanford Encyclopedia of Philosophy explains that "feminist political philosophy serves as a field for developing new ideals, practices, and justifications for how political institutions and practices should be organized and reconstructed."

 History

-Pre-History

-The earliest origins of feminist political theory can be traced back into texts written by women about women’s abilities and their protesting about women’s exclusion and subordination.
+Early Works

+The earliest works of feminist political theory come from texts written by white women defending women's abilities and moral capacity along with protesting about women's exclusion and subordination.
+Since then, feminist theory has been expanded to include the intersection of racism and sexism.
+Scholars like Kimberlé Crenshaw note that "the intersectional experience is greater than the sum of racism and sexism" and that the early framework of feminist political theory ignored how Black women are marginalized.
+It wasn't until late in the 20th century that black women became included in feminism political theory.